flux-iac/tofu-controller/docs/tfctl.md

-  delete      Delete a Terraform resource get         Get Terraform resources help        Help about any command install     Install the tf-controller plan        Plan a Terraform configuration reconcile   Trigger a reconcile of the provided resource resume      Resume reconciliation for the provided resource suspend     Suspend reconciliation for the provided resource uninstall   Uninstall the tf-controller version     Prints tf-controller and tfctl version information
+  delete      Delete a Terraform resource get         Get Terraform resources help        Help about any command install     Install the tofu-controller plan        Plan a Terraform configuration reconcile   Trigger a reconcile of the provided resource resume      Resume reconciliation for the provided resource suspend     Suspend reconciliation for the provided resource uninstall   Uninstall the tofu-controller version     Prints tofu-controller and tfctl version information

 Flags:
   -h, --help                help for tfctl